 Next months happened quickly.
-After first month passed, the sales stabilised at around 1500€/month and we realised that this product still makes money.
+After the first month passed, the sales stabilized at around 1500€/month and we realized that this product still makes money.

 Now it was time to invest back.
 We bought “stampapp.io” domain, got a logo from DesignCrowd, paid for MailChimp, tried Facebook ads, etc.

 Obviously, there was competition from day one.
 After people had seen the success of our product, they tried to get some part of the cake for themselves.
 Big thanks here to the free market we operate in, where people can create better services to push others to improve.

 After few days of our premiere, we saw a new player on the market: MoveToApple.com.
 They almost killed us, because they had a superior product.
 We were on the edge of giving up, and we even said (out loud!) things like “it was a nice ride, we got good money, too bad it ends”.

 Fortunately, we did not give up.
 We improved our product, added (even more) integrations, focused more on SEO, keywords, content (got a blog like everybody else).

 What happened to competition?
 They closed down a few months ago.
 Prosaic reason: the method they’ve used to move songs, the same one we’ve copied from them (as it was superior), had been blocked by Apple.

 That day we had to remove Apple Music from the desktop version, which was a huge deal.
 That was how we started in the end.
 We only survived because we diversified, integrating other services, and moving to other platforms.
 MoveToApple?
 They never added anything more besides Spotify, AppleMusic, and Rdio.

 - 18 645 installs ( 8 200 iOS / 6 965 Desktop / 3 480 Android )